StateSpaceModels/ssm/README.md

       {"from": "I", "to": "R", "rate": "v", "description":"recovery"}
     ]

-You can also defined SDE and ODE.
+you can also defined SDE and ODE in addition / in place of reactions.

 the observation model